The Library: Copy & Paste Between Projects¶

-The library should look slightly familiar, as it looks similar to the project bin.
+The library should look slightly familiar, as it works and behaves similar to the project bin.
 However, while the project bin changes with each project, the library is independent of your projects.
-It’s always the same library, there’s only one of it.
+It is always the same library, there is only one of it.

-A quite useful Kdenlive window layout is to group the library together with the project bin, and optionally the project notes.
-This way, you don’t need extra screen space for the library, yet it is no further away than just a single click.
+A quite useful workspace layout is to group the library together with the project bin, and optionally the project notes.
+This way, you do not need extra screen space for the library, yet it is no further away than just a single click.

-Next, select some timeline clips (together with their effects), as well as transitions, in the timeline.
+Next, select some clips, as well as transitions/compositions, in the timeline.
 You can load an existing project and select some timeline clips and transitions at any time in order to copy it into your library.
 There is no separate import.
 Simply load a project or create a new one.

-Switch to the library pane, if you haven’t yet done so.
-Then press the bookmark button (Add Timeline Selection to Library), which is located at the bottom of the library pane.
-It’s the third button from the left.
+Switch to the library widget, if you have not yet done so.
+Then press the Add Timeline Selection to Library button.

 Kdenlive now asks you to name your new library item.
 Give it some name, and click OK to copy the selected timeline clips (with effects) and transitions into your library.